Research

 Regeneration of aged stem cells

-Aging-associated depletion of ICC-SC is due to reduced extracellular signal-regulated kinase (ERK) signaling arising from the decline of insulin-like growth factor-1 (IGF-1) during aging.
-A project of Dr. Hayashi's research team is to examine whether ERK stimulation by IGF-1 can mitigate aging-related ICC and ICC-SC decline.
-His lab is also planning to evaluate the therapeutic efficacy of ICC-SC transplantation in age-related ICC-SC and ICC loss and gastric motor dysfunction.
+Aging-associated depletion of ICC-SC is due to reduced extracellular signal-regulated kinase signaling arising from the decline of insulinlike growth factor-1 (IGF-1) during aging.
+Dr. Hayashi is examining whether extracellular signal-regulated kinase stimulation by IGF-1 can mitigate aging-related ICC and ICC-SC decline.
+He also is planning to evaluate the therapeutic efficacy of ICC-SC transplantation in age-related ICC-SC and ICC loss and gastric motor dysfunction.

 Novel therapeutics targeting Wnt signaling for stem cell aging and cancer

-The Wnt (wingless-type MMTV integration site family) pathway regulates normal stem cell self-renewal in several tissues.
+The Wnt (wingless-type mammary tumor virus integration site family) pathway regulates normal stem cell self-renewal in several tissues.
 But overactive or uncontrolled Wnt signaling can induce cellular senescence, a state of permanent cell cycle arrest, or lead to cancer.
-Previously, Dr. Hayashi demonstrated that increased Wnt signaling induced ICC-SC cell cycle arrest leading to ICC loss with age.
+Previously, Dr. Hayashi demonstrated that increased Wnt signaling induced ICC-SC cell cycle arrest, leading to ICC loss with age.

 The goal of this project is to determine why Wnt signaling can induce the cell cycle arrest stage (aging) or the overactive cell cycle stage (cancer).